Tesla Autopilot: Predictions

 In January 2020, Musk claimed the FSD software would be "feature complete" by the end of 2020, adding that feature complete "doesn't mean that features are working well".
 In August 2020, Musk stated that 200 software engineers, 100 hardware engineers and 500 "labelers" were working on Autopilot and FSD.
-In early 2021, Musk stated that Tesla would provide SAE level 5 autonomy by the end of 2021.
+In early 2021, Musk stated that Tesla would provide SAE Level 5 autonomy by the end of 2021.
 In a March 2021 conference call between Tesla and the California Department of Motor Vehicles (DMV), Tesla's director of Autopilot software revealed that Musk's comments "did not reflect engineering reality."
 Details of the call were made public via a Freedom of Information Act request by PlainSite.
 Speaking via video call at a 2023 AI conference held in Shanghai, Musk admitted that his former predictions were overly optimistic, and predicted that Tesla would finally realize fully autonomous vehicles at some point "later this year".

-During the Q1 2024 investors meeting in early 2024, Musk announced that he would reveal a new robotaxi product in August.
-This was later delayed to October.
-As of April 2024, Tesla has yet to apply for any state-level permits needed to operate autonomous vehicles in the US.
+During the Q1 2024 investors meeting in early 2024, Musk announced that he would reveal a new robotaxi product in August 2024, but Tesla only received a permit to operate autonomous vehicles in Texas in August 2025.